Brad Underwood: Personal

 A native of McPherson, Kansas, Underwood attended Kansas State University and lettered on the basketball team between 1984 and 1986.
 He graduated from Kansas State with a bachelor's degree in radio and television communications in 1986.
 He is married to Susan Underwood and has three children: Tyler, Katie, and Ashley.

 Tyler played at Stephen F. Austin during the 2015-2016 season which he redshirted.
 He then transferred to Oklahoma State for the 2016-2017 season.
 He then transferred to the University of Illinois from 2017-2021.
 As a senior he played in seven games on the season after making debut Jan.
 7 at Northwestern, made a 3-pointer and had 1 rebound in Big Ten tournament win over Rutgers, grabbed one rebound in win at No. 2 Michigan, and made first basket of the season in Nebraska win.
 Tyler is currently on staff with his dad at the University of Illinois.

+Underwood has served on the Coaches Council of Coaches vs. Cancer throughout his career and was awarded the Coaches vs. Cancer Champion Award in 2023.
+He hosts an annual fundraiser called "Kickin' Cancer" at Gordyville USA, a horse show arena in Gifford, Illinois.
+Underwood became the Council Chair in 2024.